Data-Efficient Image Recognition with Contrastive Predictive Coding: Discussion

 \section{Discussion}

 We asked whether CPC could enable data-efficient image recognition, and found that it indeed greatly improves the accuracy of classifiers and object detectors when given small amounts of labeled data.
-Surprisingly, CPC even improves results given ImageNet-scale labels.
+Surprisingly, CPC even improves their peformance when given ImageNet-scale labels.
 Our results show that there is still room for improvement using relatively straightforward changes such as augmentation, optimization, and network architecture.
-Furthermore, we found that the standard method for evaluating unsupervised representations---linear classification---is only partially predictive of efficient recognition performance, suggesting that further research should focus on efficient recognition as a standalone benchmark.
-Overall, these results open the door toward research on problems where data is naturally limited, e.g. medical imaging or robotics.
+Overall, these results open the door toward research on problems where data is naturally limited, e.g.\ medical imaging or robotics.

-Furthermore, images are far from the only domain where unsupervised representation learning is important: for example, unsupervised learning is already a critical step in language~\citep{mikolov2013word2vec,devlin2018bert}, and shows promise in domains like audio~\citep{oord2018representation,arandjelovic2018objects,arandjelovic2017look}, video~\citep{jing2018self,misra2016shuffle}, and robotic manipulation~\citep{pinto2016supersizing,pinto2016supervision,sermanet2018time}.
+Furthermore, images are far from the only domain where unsupervised representation learning is important: for example, unsupervised learning is already a critical step in natural language processing~\citep{mikolov2013word2vec,devlin2018bert}, and shows promise in domains like audio~\citep{oord2018representation,arandjelovic2018objects,arandjelovic2017look}, video~\citep{jing2018self,misra2016shuffle}, and robotic manipulation~\citep{pinto2016supersizing,pinto2016supervision,sermanet2018time}.
 Currently much self-supervised work builds upon tasks tailored for a specific domain (often images), which may not be easily adapted to other domains.
-Contrastive prediction methods, including the techniques suggested in this paper, are task agnostic and could therefore serve as a unifying framework for integrating these tasks and modalities.
+Contrastive prediction methods, including the techniques proposed in this paper, are task agnostic and could therefore serve as a unifying framework for integrating these tasks and modalities.
 This generality is particularly useful given that many real-world environments are inherently multimodal, e.g.\ robotic environments which can have vision, audio, touch, proprioception, action, and more over long temporal sequences.
-Given the importance of increasing the amounts of self-supervision (via additional prediction tasks), integrating these modalities and tasks could lead to unsupervised representations which rival the efficiency and effectiveness of biological ones.
+Given the importance of increasing the amounts of self-supervision (via additional prediction tasks), integrating these modalities and tasks could lead to unsupervised representations which rival the efficiency and effectiveness of human ones.